flipacholas/Architecture-of-consoles/articles/gamecube.md

 Although at first, this is not that simple: The IPL chip is encrypted using XOR conditionals and a Cipher-text, making it 'impossible' to reverse engineer.

-#### (Second) Defeat

-Some people eventually discovered that the hardware that handles the decryption of the IPL contained a bug that allowed to capture the Cipher-text used.
+**(Second) Defeat**: Some people eventually discovered that the hardware that handles the decryption of the IPL contained a bug that allowed to capture the Cipher-text used.
 With this, another ROM could be constructed and encrypted with the same cypher so the Gamecube boots it as its own!

 As if that wasn't enough, hackers discovered methods to trick the miniDVD reader into loading conventional DVDs.